Axonius/crews-control/README.md

 ## Third-Party Licenses

 This project uses third-party packages that are distributed under their own licenses.
 For a full list of these packages and their licenses, see the [LICENSES.md](LICENSES.md) file.

-## FAQ

-### Why is the `requirements.txt` file licensed under the GPL?
-The `requirements.txt` file includes dependencies that are licensed under the GPL.
-To comply with the GPL's copyleft requirements, the `requirements.txt` file itself is licensed under the GPL.

-### Can I use this project for commercial purposes?
-Yes, you can use the main project code for commercial purposes under the MIT License.
-However, you must comply with the GPL for any dependencies listed in the `requirements.txt` file.

-### Do I need to release my project under the GPL?
-If you modify and distribute the project including the dependencies listed in `requirements.txt`, you must comply with the GPL for those dependencies.
-This typically means releasing your modifications under the GPL.

-For further details, please refer to the [GNU General Public License](LICENSE-REQUIREMENTS) and the [MIT License](LICENSE).

 ## Contributors